Tinkerforge/doc/en/source/Software/API_Bindings_Java_Android.rst

 =============================

 For Android the normal :ref:`Java bindings <api_bindings_java>` can be used.
+For general information see the documentation about the Java bindings, this page only covers Android specific things.

 In the following we assume that you already have the Android development environment installed.
 If you are just starting with Android development,